open-mmlab/mmselfsup/docs/INSTALL.md

 ### A from-scratch setup script

 Here is a full script for setting up openselfsup with conda and link the dataset path.
+The script does not download ImageNet and Places datasets, you have to prepare them on your own.

 ```shell
 conda create -n open-mmlab python=3.7 -y